Commander-in-Chief Unit Commendation

 The Commander-in-Chief Unit Commendation (French: Mention élogieuse du commandant en chef à l'intention des unités) is a Canadian award given to military units for "an extraordinary deed or activity of a rare high standard in extremely hazardous circumstances".

 Not only Canadian military units are eligible; Commonwealth and foreign units are also eligible if the deed occurred while serving alongside Canadian forces.

 Recipients

-Established in 2002, the commendation has been issued seven times:
+Established in 2002, the commendation has been issued eight times: